 - One study, published in the journal Stroke in March 2000, found that patients with high blood pressure who practiced TM saw a decrease in the thickness of arterial walls in the neck, a problem that can lead to stroke.

 - Another study, published in the American Journal of Hypertension in January 2005, found that hypertensive patients who used TM lowered their blood pressure more than those who used conventional techniques.

+- A study published in the American Journal of Cardiology in May 2005 indicated that hypertensive patients who practiced TM tended to boost their longevity.
 One of TM’s greatest benefits, Schneider says, is that it offers a nonpharmacological prevention for heart disease, potentially reducing the need for patients to take drugs or undergo surgeries, both of which can have harmful side effects.
 His hypertension study, for instance, found that patients who used TM were able to reduce their use of anti-hypertensive drugs.Overall, Schneider says, he has observed a growing interest in mind-body interventions like meditation.
 “People are tired,” he says, “of modern medicine that doesn’t work.”